-In Canada, November 11 is known as Remembrance Day.
-It is a day dedicated to honouring the brave men and women that risked their lives in battle to defend the rights and freedoms that we are fortunate to have.
+November 11 is Remembrance Day.
+We honour the brave men and women who served in the military during times of war.
+They defend the rights and freedoms that we are fortunate to have.

 The No. 2 Construction Battalion (Nova Scotia Archives)